Massachusetts Cannabis Laws & Dispensary Compliance Guide

 Adult-use

-- One ounce marijuana flower;
+- Two ounces marijuana flower;

-- 5 grams (5000 mg) active THC in concentrates (including tinctures); or
+- 10 grams (10,000 mg) active THC in concentrates (including tinctures); or

-- 500 mg active THC in edibles
+- 1,000 mg active THC in edibles

 Note: Topicals and ointments are not subject to a limitation on daily sales.